poole/hyde/software.md

 ### Git and GitHub

 Git is version control software, which helps you keep track of changes made to files.
-GitHub is a repository for data and code tracked with Git, which is mechanism for publishing and collaborating on project development.
+GitHub is a repository for data and code tracked with Git, and is a mechanism for publishing and collaborating on project development.

 #### Windows, macOS

-If you do not already have one, please register for a [GitHub](https://github.com) account.
+* If you do not already have one, please register for a [GitHub](https://github.com) account.
-Please note that your name and email will be publicly visbible through GitHub by default, but more information on controlling privacy settings can be found [here](https://help.github.com/articles/setting-your-commit-email-address-on-github/).
+Please note that your name and email will be publicly visible through GitHub by default, but more information on controlling privacy settings can be found [here](https://help.github.com/articles/setting-your-commit-email-address-on-github/).

-The website for [GitHub Desktop](https://desktop.github.com) should auto-detect your operating system and allow you to download and install the software.
-We recommend installing [Atom](https://atom.io) if you do not already have a preferred text editor; this website will also auto-detect your operating system.
+* The website for [GitHub Desktop](https://desktop.github.com) should auto-detect your operating system and allow you to download and install the software.
+* We recommend installing [Atom](https://atom.io) if you do not already have a preferred text editor; this website will also auto-detect your operating system.

 If you are working on macOS, you do not need to install any other software.